-When you are out buying sunglasses, it might be difficult for you to understand the difference between the lenses of the Ray-Ban G15 vs polarized or G15 lenses available.
+When you are out buying sunglasses, it might be difficult to understand the difference between the lenses of the Ray-Ban G15 vs polarized or G15 lenses available.
 You may have already found it is not easy to understand how either of these would be good or bad for you.

-This article here discusses the difference between G-15 lens and the polarized lenses used in Ray Ban sunglasses.
-Now, the G-15 name indicates that the lenses are green in color and hence the G. If you are wondering what 15 means, then let me tell you that it stands for the amount of light that will be transmitted through the lenses.
-So, it will allow only 15% of light to enter through the lenses, while 85% light will be blocked out.
+This article discusses the difference between G-15 lens and the polarized lenses used in Ray-Ban sunglasses.
+The G-15 name indicates that the lenses are green in color, hence the G. The 15 in G-15 signifies the amount of light that will be transmitted through the lenses.
+G-15 lenses will allow only 15% of light to enter through the lenses, while 85% of the light will be blocked out.

 However, you should know that here we are talking about visible light and not harmful UV rays.
 The UV rays will be blocked out completely.
-The Ray Ban G-15 lens is not polarized and so it means that they will not be able to block out glare.
-If you are planning on buying a pair of sunglasses with G-15 lens, they may pose a slight problem if you are planning to wear them in bright and sunny areas or while driving.
+The Ray-Ban G-15 lens is not polarized, meaning the lenses will not block out glare.
+If you are planning on buying a pair of sunglasses with G-15 lens, they may pose a problem if you are planning to wear them in bright and sunny areas or while driving.

 About Polarized Lenses

-On the flip side, polarized lenses can prove to be a bit harmful when it comes to doing certain specific activities.
-For example, if you are skiing and there is shiny on the surface of the snow, then you will not be able to see the glare and you may not know to avoid that patch of ice.
+On the flip side, polarized lenses can prove to be somewhat harmful when it comes to performing certain specific activities.
+For example, if you are skiing and there is a shiny glare on the surface of the snow, then you will not be able to see the glare and you may not know to avoid that patch of ice.
 This can be a serious hazard as you run the risk of getting hurt.

 G-15 lenses can be good if you are going to less sunny places, but otherwise polarized lenses are your safest bet.
-Shop the best styles of Ray Ban Sunglasses at ShadesDaddy.com and enjoy free U.S. shipping.
+Shop the best styles of Ray-Ban sunglasses at ShadesDaddy.com and enjoy free U.S. shipping.